24mins: Ramage made an awful clearance

-Jerome Thomas and Moore made a wild lunge leaving referee Halsey with
+Jerome Thomas before debutant Craig Moore made a wild lunge, leaving referee Mark Halsey with

 beyond Shay Given's dive to his right but was firm to enough to find the